Donna Halper: Career

 Halper attended Northeastern University, where she received B.A., M.A., and M.Ed. degrees.
-In 1968 she became the first female announcer at Northeastern's campus radio station, WNEU (now WRBB).
-Halper went on to a career that spanned 12 years as a radio broadcaster, music director, and music producer in Cleveland, New York City, Washington, D.C., and Boston.
+In 1968, she became the first female announcer at Northeastern's campus radio station, WNEU (now WRBB).
+Halper went on to a career that spanned 12 years as a radio broadcaster, music director and music producer in Cleveland, New York City, Washington, D.C. and Boston.

 In 1980, Halper became a radio consultant for college and commercial radio stations in the United States, eastern Canada and Puerto Rico.

-In the late 1980s, Halper began teaching college courses about broadcasting, media criticism, and media history.
-She taught part-time at Emerson College, in the journalism department and the Institute of Liberal Arts until the summer of 2008, when she accepted a position as assistant professor of communication at Lesley University in Cambridge, Massachusetts.
+In the late 1980s, Halper began teaching college courses about broadcasting, media criticism and media history.
+She taught part-time at Emerson College in the journalism department and the Institute of Liberal Arts until the summer of 2008, when she accepted a position as assistant professor of communication at Lesley University in Cambridge, Massachusetts.
+In 2012, she was promoted to Associate Professor.

 In 1987–88, Halper taught courses at Franklin Pierce University in Rindge, New Hampshire on radio programming.
 She has also taught at the University of Massachusetts Amherst and the University of Massachusetts Boston.
 In May 2011, she earned a Ph.D. in communication from UMass Amherst.

 A media and social historian, Halper has written essays for encyclopedias and magazines.
 In 2008, she contributed a chapter in Michael C. Keith's Radio Cultures: The Sound Medium in American Life, and in 2010, her essay about the impact of McCarthyism on broadcasting appeared in the academic reference work Perspectives in American Social History: Cold War and McCarthy Era.
 She has also authored a number of books, including Icons of Talk: The Media Mouths that Changed America, a history of talk shows.

-Halper has also researched and written about baseball history for the Society for American Baseball Research Baseball Research Journal, documenting radio broadcasting's impact on the game, and highlighting obscure, overlooked or neglected aspects of the sport.
+Halper has also researched and written about baseball history for the Society for American Baseball Research Baseball Research Journal, documenting radio broadcasting's impact on the game and highlighting obscure, overlooked or neglected aspects of the sport.
 She has also written articles about Negro leagues players and sportswriters, including Frank "Fay" Young" and Russell J. "Russ" Cowans.

 Halper has been seen on C-SPAN, where she gave a talk in 2020 about women in early broadcasting.
 She is also a guest speaker specializing in the history of radio and television, often bringing with her a collection of rare memorabilia.
-She has been a guest expert on NPR, PBS, the History Channel, and on local television stations WCVB-TV and NECN, commenting on media history.
-Her work has focused on women and minorities in media history, talk radio, and people whose contributions to broadcasting have been overlooked or forgotten, such as broadcast pioneers like John Shepard III, Eunice Randall, and Big Brother Bob Emery.
+She has been a guest expert on NPR, PBS, the History Channel and on local television stations WCVB-TV and NECN, commenting on media history.
+Her work has focused on women and minorities in media history, talk radio and people whose contributions to broadcasting have been overlooked or forgotten, such as broadcast pioneers like John Shepard III, Eunice Randall and Big Brother Bob Emery.